OlegDzhuraev/NavMeshAvoidance/README.md

 }
 ```

 And now it will work with avoidance of others agents.

-You also can disable default avoidance, sometimes agents will move through each other, but in priority for them will be to avoid others.
+You also can disable default avoidance.
+In this case agents will sometimes move through each other, but in priority for them will be to avoid others.
+Idea of disabling default avoidance is better navigation without "friction", which can be noticed when using default avoidance and 2 or more agents try to move through other one.

 When destroying any agent, dont forget to remove it from avoidance too: